 Dependencies include libtoolize and libleptonica, which on Ubuntu systems are packaged as libtool and libleptonicadev.
+On Fedora (35) they are packaged as libtool and leptonica-devel.

 6.1 Lossy mode JBIG2

 OCRmyPDF provides lossy mode JBIG2 as an advanced feature.
 Users should review the technical concerns with JBIG2 in lossy mode and decide if this feature is acceptable for their use case.